Written and published 15 August 2016; revised 7 July 2018

 - People as Chess Pieces; and the ASP the Only Player

 - Comfort Through Sacrifice of the Mother or the Wife-Mother

 - The Progress of Humankind from Blood Sacrifice to Bloodless, Symbolic Sacrifice

 - Blood Sacrifice

-DISCLAIMER: All references in this blog to an antisocial personality, psychopath, sociopath, cult leader, cult, serial killer or cannibal are completely fictional (unless they are backed up by a news source and the name of a convicted person).
-If not backed up by a person’s conviction, they are from the clair plane, which has no pertinence whatsoever to the physical plane of reality.
-Any resemblance of these hypothetical astral stories to actual persons, living or dead, or actual events is purely coincidental.
+DISCLAIMER: All references in this blog to antisocial personalities, psychopaths, sociopaths, religious extremists, cult leaders, cults, serial killers or cannibals are fictional (unless they are backed up by a news source and the name of a convicted person).
+Any resemblance of these hypothetical stories to actual persons, living or dead, or actual events is purely coincidental.